-Hell froze over, so I went to stare into the abyss
+Groundhog Day: Hell froze over during the deep freeze, so I went to stare into the abyss

 As if to prove his point, a woman interrupts to tell us that when you move to nearby Gregory, you have to quit telling your husband to go to Hell.

 But the big freeze brings all kinds of problems.
-Mr Sanders is concerned about the cast quantities of salt damaging on the roads.
+Sanders is concerned about the vast quantities of salt damaging the roads.

 "The cars look like glazed doughnuts from all the salt.
 Cars that spend most days of their life in the Midwest, the salt eats them up.
 It's very corrosive."